pipefunc/pipefunc/PLAN.md

 3. **Mapspec Error Handling**: Fixed issues with parallel execution where errors in chunks weren't properly handled
 4. **Object Arrays**: Arrays now use object dtype when error_handling="continue" to store mixed types
 5. **Error Propagation**: Errors properly propagate through pipelines, with downstream functions skipping when they receive error inputs
+6. **Parallel Execution Fix**: Added custom pickling methods using cloudpickle to enable proper serialization of error objects in parallel execution
+7. **Code Refactoring**: Extracted common error handling logic into reusable functions in `_error_handling.py` module

-The implementation works correctly in both sequential and parallel modes, though tests with locally-defined functions have pickling issues in parallel mode (a Python limitation, not our implementation).
+The implementation works correctly in both sequential and parallel modes.
+All tests pass with both `parallel=False` and `parallel=True`.

 ## Overview